abhiTronix/vidgear/README.md

 > *NetGear is exclusively designed to transfer video frames synchronously and asynchronously between interconnecting systems over the network in real-time.*

-NetGear implements a high-level wrapper around [**PyZmQ**][pyzmq] python library that contains python bindings for [ZeroMQ](http://zeromq.org/) - a high-performance asynchronous distributed messaging library that aim to be used in distributed or concurrent applications.
+NetGear implements a high-level wrapper around [**PyZmQ**][pyzmq] python library that contains python bindings for [ZeroMQ][zmq] - a high-performance asynchronous distributed messaging library that aim to be used in distributed or concurrent applications.
 It provides a message queue, but unlike message-oriented middleware, a ZeroMQ system can run without a dedicated message broker.

 NetGear provides seamless support for [*Bi-directional data transmission*][netgear_bidata_wiki] between receiver(client) and sender(server) through bi-directional synchronous messaging patterns such as zmq.PAIR _(ZMQ Pair Pattern)_ & zmq.REQ/zmq.REP _(ZMQ Request/Reply Pattern)_.